(Photo by Lucasfilm/ courtesy Everett Collection)

 Critics Consensus: T2 Trainspotting adds an intoxicating, emotionally resonant postscript to its classic predecessor, even without fully recapturing the original's fresh, subversive thrill.

-First there was an opportunity......then there was a betrayal.
-Twenty years have gone by.
-Much has changed but just as...
+First there was an opportunity, then there was a betrayal.
+Twenty years later, Mark Renton (Ewan McGregor) returns to the...
 [More]

 Critics Consensus: Emma marks an auspicious debut for writer-director Douglas McGrath, making the most of its Jane Austen source material -- and a charming performance from Gwyneth Paltrow.